Author: Ron Graham

 Certain creeds say that God chose particular individuals to be saved without any consideration whatsoever of a person’s worthiness or disposition.
 Those whom God chose were no more deserving of, or disposed toward, God’s grace than those whom God passed by, and nobody (except God) had any choice in the matter.

 By not choosing the rest of humankind, God effectively, if not deliberately, consigned them to eternal damnation —again with no quality or disposition in them moving God to decide their destiny.
-None of them had any personal choice or say in it, and cannot change what God has effectively decreed for them.
+None of them, it is claimed, had any personal choice or say in it, and cannot change what God has effectively decreed for them.

 The heavenly inheritance which Christians obtain is secure, because we were predestined from the beginning and we are sealed until the end, according to the sovereign purpose of God who works all things according to the counsel of his will (Ephesians 1:11-14).